keventmesh/agentic-ai-demo/svc_finance_responder/README.md

 This service acts as a simple, real-time "inbox" for the finance department.
 It subscribes to events that have been routed for financial review (i.e., type `com.example.triage.routed.finance`) and displays them in a web UI.

-## Architecture
+## Architecture & UI Features

 This service is designed for demonstration purposes and uses the same real-time push architecture as the `ui_observer` service.

 1.  **Event Subscription:** A Knative `Trigger` is configured to subscribe *only* to events of type `com.example.triage.routed.finance`.

 2.  **Backend (Flask):** The `app.py` receives the incoming CloudEvents.
-It does not process them but immediately relays the event's payload to the UI.
+It does not process them but immediately relays the event's payload to the UI via Server-Sent Events (SSE).

-3.  **Real-time Push (SSE):** The backend publishes the message data to a Server-Sent Events (SSE) stream on the `/stream` endpoint.
-All connected web clients receive this data instantly.

-4.  **Frontend (HTML/JavaScript):** The `inbox.html` page connects to the `/stream`.
-When it receives a new message, it dynamically adds it to the top of the inbox list, providing a real-time view of incoming financial queries.
+3.  **Frontend (HTML/JavaScript):** The `inbox.html` page provides an interactive, "Gmail-like" user interface with the following features:
+    *   **Real-time Updates:** New messages appear at the top of the inbox instantly without needing a page refresh.
+    *   **Accordion View:** Each message is initially shown as a compact summary (sender, subject, timestamp).
+    *   **Expandable Details:** Clicking a message summary expands it to reveal the full message content and a formatted view of all the structured data extracted by the AI.
+    *   **Visual Alerts:** Messages flagged for escalation are clearly marked with a red **"ESCALATED"** tag, allowing for immediate prioritization.

 ## Configuration